Stereum sanguinolentum: Life cycle

 Stereum sanguinolentum is an amphithallic basidiomycete.
-Monospore intrabasidiome pairings are always compatible when reproducing making it easy for the fungus to spread.
-The monobasidiospore and trama isolates are plurinucleate and bear clamp connections and are often dikaryotic.
+Monospore intrabasidiome pairings are always compatible when reproducing, making it easy for the fungus to spread.
+The monobasidiospore and trama isolates are plurinucleate and bear clamp connections, and are often dikaryotic.
 Basidiospores are heterokikaryotic indicating that they are amphithallic.
 The mycelia that spreads the fungi grow from the heterodikaryotic spores that originate from the basidiospores.
-Either mating between homokaryons originating from the monokaryotic basidiospores or by the parasexual process results in recombination.
+Either mating between homokaryons originating from the monokaryotic basidiospores, or by the parasexual process, results in recombination.

-Stereum snaguinolentum is an extremely fast colonizer of newly dead or wounded conifer sapwood.
+Stereum sanguinolentum is an extremely fast colonizer of newly dead or wounded conifer sapwood.
 Being amphithallic allows this cycle to have selective advantages upon such organisms by enhancing survival and dispersal.

-Dispersal occurs by basidiospores only and the most common way they are dispersed in this cycle is wind blown dispersal.
-The wind blown basidiospores are produced parthenogenically which is reproduction from an ovum without fertilization.
+Dispersal occurs by basidiospores only and the most common dispersal mechanism is wind.
+The wind-blown basidiospores are produced parthenogenically (i.e., reproduction from an ovum without fertilization).
 In white rot, the infection occurs from spores landing near the wounds or the transmission of mycelial fragments by wood sap.
-The rot extension spreads extremely fast in the first years after infection but spreads even quicker if the injuries are at the root collar are infected rather than the stem.
+The rot extension spreads extremely fast in the first few years after infection but spreads even quicker if the infected injury is at the root collar rather than at the stem.

 Habitat, distribution, and ecology

 The fungus causes a brown heart rot, resulting in wood that is a light brown to red-brown color, and dry, with a stringy texture.
 A cross-section of infected wood reveals a circular infection around the center of the log.
-It enter opens wounds of plants caused by mechanical damage or by grazing wildlife.
+It enters plants through open wounds caused by mechanical damage or by grazing wildlife.
 Fragments of mycelia can be spread by wood wasps (genus Sirex).
 The rot spreads up to 40 cm per year.
 It has also been recorded on balsam fir, Douglas fir, and western hemlock.
-The fungus is widespread in distribution, and has been recorded from North America, Europe, east Africa, New Zealand, and Australia.
+The fungus is geographically widespread, and has been recorded from North America, Europe, east Africa, New Zealand, and Australia.

 Management

-Prevention of the halos caused by Stereum sanguinolentum can be accomplished by carefully harvesting trees assuring no injuries occur.
-If injuries occur, treat the wounds with wound dressing.
+The halos caused by Stereum sanguinolentum can be prevented by taking care during the harvesting of trees to assure that no injuries occur.
+If injuries occur, the wounds can be treated with wound dressing.